 Hello! and thank you for coming to see me here.
 This site is a collection of my ramblings, both physical and vocal.
 It started off just as a means for me to create an electronic log and that’s still its primary function but people seem to like reading it and seeing the photos and I like doing it.

 It’s not a coincidence that my first ever entry on the blog was a trip to see Bruce Springsteen in Antwerp that Chris and I went to in 2009.
-The ministry of rock ‘n’ roll has helped me through the bad times, a bit.

 I’m a Mountain Leader (click on my photo above to go to Mountain Training Association and see my profile) with a background in adult teaching and training.
 I’m also passionate about helping people to enjoy the mountains and the countryside responsibly so for me this means knowing where you are and where you are going, hence my interest in teaching navigation skills.